JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 [back to beginning](#webpack-tutorial)

-### scss common misunderstanding
+### Scss common misunderstanding

-Where typescript, and webpack webpack imports behave in one manner, scss imports have some subtle differences that often lead to duplication in the bundle.
+While typescript, and webpack imports behave in one manner, scss imports have some subtle differences that often lead to duplication in the bundle.
 If I were to compare them to telephones, a javascript import/require would be like asking for my phone number, and an scss @import is like asking for my actual phone. @import does a literal copy past.
 If your goal is to have the smallest bundle possible and to avoid transmitting the same code twice, we are going to need to use scss [Partials](http://sass-lang.com/guide#topic-4), and an single app/main.scss file which imports all the partials.

 [back to beginning](#webpack-tutorial)

-## Example9 How to prevent duplicate code in your Scss bundle output
+## Example9) How to prevent duplicate code in your Scss bundle output

 ```bash
 npm run example9
 ```

 Instead of importing app.scss into each pages scss file like in example8, in this example I have inverted the imports.
-By removing the css import of each pages ts file e.g. `import './page1.scss'`, and removing the `@import '../app'` from each page's individual scss file, and moving all the `@import` statments into the app.scss file, I have given node-sass one central location in which it can copy and paste all the css together.
+By removing the css import of each pages ts file e.g. `import './page1.scss'`, and removing the `@import '../app'` from each page's individual scss file, and moving all the `@import` statements into the app.scss file, I have given node-sass one central location in which it can copy and paste all the css together.
 The last step was to prefix each pages scss file name with an `_` this tells sass that the file is a [Partial](http://sass-lang.com/guide#topic-4).
 Technically because we are using webpack the `_` may not be required, but if you were to use Sass compiler by itself it would generate one css file per scss file not prefixed with an `_` and it feels safer to me to follow their compiler conventions.

 Taking a look at the output you can see we now have no more duplication